 Step 2: Set The Sample Size To Point Sample

 With your tool selected, go to the Options Bar and set the Sample Size to Point Sample or 5 By 5 Average.
 These options allow you to choose how much of your sampled color will be taken into consideration.

 If you have a graphic with a solid white background, “point sample” will work best.
 However, if you have a white background taken in a studio with different shades of white, a 5 by 5 average will provide a better selection.

 Step 3: Set The Tolerance To 25

-Next, set the tolerance to 25.
+Next, set the Tolerance to 25.
 This is an excellent in-between value that allows some wiggle room from the original sampled color, which will be white in this case.
 If you have more shades of white in your background, it may be worthwhile to bump this to 50 or 60 instead.

-Step 4: Check Off Anti-alias
+Step 4: Enable Anti-alias

-In the final setting option, make sure Anti-alias is checked off, while the two remaining options are left unchecked.
+In the final setting option, make sure Anti-alias is checked off while the two remaining options are left unchecked.

 Step 5: Click On The White Background To Create A Selection

 With all your settings in order, click on your white background to create a selection.
 Photoshop will sample the colors around where you clicked and find similar colors in your image to add to the selection.
 Since white is a pretty easy color to select, Photoshop does a great job of creating an accurate selection.